Jasmin Mecinovikj

-Jasmin Mecinovikj (Јасмин Мециновиќ, born 22 October 1990) is a Macedonian professional footballer who plays as a centre-back for Ferizaj.
+Jasmin Mecinovikj (Јасмин Мециновиќ, born 22 October 1990) is a Macedonian professional footballer who plays as a centre-back for Vardar.

 Club career

 Melaka United

 On 17 May 2017, Mecinovikj signed a contract with Malaysian side Melaka United.
 He made his debut in a 1–1 draw against PKNS where he collected a red card in that match.
 On 27 September 2017, he scored his first goal for the club in a 2–1 win over Selangor.

 Nejmeh

 After being released by Melaka, Mecinovikj signed with Lebanese Premier League club Nejmeh SC for the 2018 season.
 However due to severe injuries, he mutually terminated his contract with the club in May 2018.

 Rudar Pljevlja

 On 26 January 2019, Mecinovikj was announced as the new player of FK Rudar Pljevlja.